google/gemma.cpp/DEVELOPERS.md

 There are several compile-time flags to be aware of (note these may or may not be exposed to the build system):

-- `GEMMA_WEIGHT_T` : Sets the level of compression for weights (surfaced as WEIGHT_TYPE in CMakeLists.txt).
-Currently this should be set to `SfpStream` (default, if no flag is specified) for 8-bit SFP, or `hwy::bfloat16_t` to enable for higher-fidelity (but slower) bfloat16 support.
-This is defined in `gemma.h`.
 - `GEMMA_MAX_SEQ_LEN` : Sets maximum sequence length to preallocate for the KV Cache.
 The default is 4096 tokens but can be overridden.
 This is not exposed through `CMakeLists.txt` yet.

-In the medium term both of these will likely be deprecated in favor of handling options at runtime - allowing for multiple weight compression schemes in a single build and dynamically resizes the KV cache as needed.
+In the medium term this will likely be deprecated in favor of handling options at runtime - dynamically resizing the KV cache as needed.

 ## Using gemma.cpp as a Library (Advanced)